MomentaiChris26/nerdsparadise/README.md

 3. Genre, Platform and Completion Status have similar menu layouts.
 This will be a menu that can be navigated using the up/down arrow keys.
 Select using the Enter key.

-The program presents the user with pre-determined options, hence avoiding the possibility of the user entering data that could break the application.
+An error that occurred was if the user enters something that could not be accepted by the the instance (e.g. strings instead of boolean values).
+This is accomplished by presenting the user with predetermined options, hence avoiding the possibility of the user entering data that could break the application.

 ### 3 - Search games
 This option will allow the user to search and return the list of games using a selected criteria.